Admission and Confession in BSA 2023

 • Free and voluntary: Confessions must be made without any inducement, threat, or promise.

-• Cautioned: In criminal cases, the person making the confession must be cautioned about their rights.
+• Cautioned: In criminal cases, the person confessing must be cautioned about their rights.

 • Corroboration: While confessions can be strong evidence, courts often require corroboration to ensure their reliability.